hogart/twine-enhancer/README.md

 ######Version 1.7.0

+This brings much better import and snippet insertion control, as well as improved customization

 * Hotkeys now can be customized by user
 * "Extension settings" button added
 * All options changes are applied on-the-fly, without page reloading

-######Version 1.8.0

-This brings much better import and snippet insertion control, as well as some bug fixes.

 * [Twee 3 spec](https://github.com/iftechfoundation/twine-specs/blob/master/twee-3-specification.md) compatible import/export
 * Snippet insertion now gives granular control over merge/override passages, story meta, style and script
 * *.twee import dialogue now allows user to decide what to do when story with the same name exists: backup old story, completely overwrite it or merge with granular control